-Notes: I downloaded this truck from Coloring Crew and re-sized it in Microsoft Publisher to be as big as possible, printed it on paper and traced it onto the shrink film.
+Notes: I saved this truck from Coloring Crew and re-sized it in Microsoft Publisher to be as big as possible, printed it on paper and traced it onto the shrink film.
 I did the same thing with the car but got it from a google search.
-I’d advise a taller car than I used.
+I'd advise a taller car than I used.
 My truck was nearly the full length and width of the sheet of shrinky dink page.
 The car was the full length but only half the width of the page.

 2. Cut your car (or truck) out and using the one inch hole punch, punch holes just above the bottom of the car where you marked the dots for the wheels.

 3. Sandwiching the piece between parchment paper, bake on a metal sheetpan according to package instructions.
 (Note: the parchment on top will usually help keep it from curling too much but it is going to curl a lot by nature of shrinking.
 If yours does curl up to the point of touching itself, you can try to pry it apart, sometimes it works, sometimes not.
 But if you see it START to curl, don't freak out, it will flatten on it's own pretty well if you leave it in the oven.
 Mine took a long time at 300 degrees.
 Be patient!)

 4. Remove from the oven once it's relatively flattened out and stopped shrinking.
 Place something heatproof, flat and heavy on top of the piece to be sure it's very flat.
 I pull the piece of (hot!) parchment onto the counter and set a corelle baking dish on top of the parchment with the piece still inside.